chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_data_bags_post.rst

    POST /organizations/ORG_NAME/data

-with a request body that contains the key-value pair for the data bag and looks something like:
+with a request body that contains the key-value pair for the data bag and is similar to:

 .. code-block:: javascript